 - Interest Rates: The central government announces a fixed rate of interest on PPF account annually.
 In India, the interest rate on PPF account as in August 2018 is 7.6% p.a.

 - Initial Investment Value: An investor can open a PPF account with an initial investment of 100/- but needs to deposit a minimum of 500/- in a financial year.

-- Withdrawal: The funds can only be withdrawn on maturity, i.e. after 15 years but it facilitates partial withdrawal (50% of the ending balance of the fourth year) if needed by the account holder only after completion of six years of the fund.
+- Withdrawal: The funds can only be withdrawn on maturity, i.e. after 15 years.
+However, it facilitates partial fund withdrawal (50% of the ending balance of the fourth year), if needed by the account holder, only after completion of six years.

 - Extension of PPF Account: PPF account can be renewed within one year of its maturity, for five years or more.

 Though PPF does not fetch high returns when compared to other investment options, it has numerous other benefits which are mentioned as follows: